 Embodied Interventions is a week-long performative platform for the research-creation projects of LePARC’s student membership.

 The student-led event culminates in a weekend of presentations, performances, discussions, workshops and reflections to share the various projects and practices of our cluster.

 In the spring of 2020, the LePARC planned to host the second edition of Embodied Interventions from May 4th to 10th 2020, to provoke a sharing of performance practices amongst the Concordia community and beyond.
 We opened a call for “instigations”: ideas, scores, prompts for creative processes, which we shared with interested students, artists and researchers of the LePARC community.
 Some projects were well on their way when the event was cancelled due to COVID-19, while others remained in a more embryonic stage.

-Members of the extended LePARC community are invited to lead embodied interventions in this new reality.
-We are interested in how our sharing of ideas, processes, and scores can generate experiences, creative thinking and solidarity.
-The basic format we propose includes, an introductory virtual meeting session in which you share a prompt, a score, an idea, or a process.
-The group then decided how explorations should happen: in real time, or in a given interval (eg: for 30 minutes each day, 1 full day, on your own time).
-Then once the duration of the prompt is over participants reconvene for a reflective discussion and to share documentation of their exploration.
+Members of the extended LePARC community were invited to lead embodied interventions in this new reality.
+The basic format began with an introductory virtual meeting session in which collaborators shared a prompt, a score, an idea, or a process.
+The group then decided how explorations should happen: in real time, individually, daily, weekly, virtually, at home, or along a specific site at different times.
+Once the duration of the prompt was over, participants reconvened for a reflective discussion and to share documentation of their exploration.